-- !
-Checking photo ID and proof of address, for example, a passport or driving licence and a bank statement or council tax statement - !
-If the patient has no ID but is well known to the surgery, a member of staff may be able to confirm their identity. - !
-If the patient has no ID and is not well known to the surgery, the ability to answer questions about the information in their GP record may confirm that the record is theirs.
+- Checking photo ID and proof of address, for example, a passport or driving licence and a bank statement or council tax statement - If the patient has no ID but is well known to the surgery, a member of staff may be able to confirm their identity. - If the patient has no ID and is not well known to the surgery, the ability to answer questions about the information in their GP record may confirm that the record is theirs.

-GP software will be configured to offer all coded data by default, but GPs will be provided with the tools to withhold coded information where they judge it to be in the patient's interests or where there is reference to a third party.
+GP software will be configured to offer all coded data by default, but GPs will be provided with the tools to withhold coded information where there is reference to a third party.

 The practice has the option to offer comprehensive online patient records.
-There are circumstances where a GP may believe it is not in the best interests of the patient to share all information in the record, for example where it could cause harm to their physical or mental health, or if it contains information about a third party.
+There are circumstances where a GP may believe it is not in the best interests of the patient to share all information in the record, for example if it contains information about a third party, or could cause harm to their physical or mental health.
+GPs should be prepared to provide justification surrounding their reasoning in cases where they decline to share any information.